pierre-rouleau/pel/doc/pel-manual.rst

                                If pel-use-company is also set to **t** it activates company-mode to be used with racer.

+pel-use-smooth-scrolling       Enables the use of smooth-scrolling capability provided       Yes, from MELPA_.
+                               by the smooth-scrolling_ package.

 pel-use-speedbar               Enables support of the sr-speedbar_ package to provide        Yes, from MELPA_.
                                Speedbar inside the same frame, useful in terminal (TTY) mode.